faradayfury/MailSprint/README.md

 - The extension uses the ChatGPT API, which requires an API key from OpenAI.
 Make sure to add your API key to the `popup.js` file.
 - This extension is designed for demonstration purposes.
 The email extraction and summary generation methods may not work with all email clients or formats.

+## Future improvements

+At present, the browser extension is capable of generating TLDR summaries of individual emails, which can save you time and help you stay on top of your inbox.
+However, we recognize that many email conversations involve multiple messages and threads, and that summarizing these conversations can be just as important.
+Therefore, one of our top priorities for future development is to enable the extension to summarize entire email threads.